 To create a digital signature, signing software creates something called a hash of the electronic data to be signed.
 This hash is then encrypted using the private key.

 The digital signature consists of this encrypted hash, a hashing algorithm along with some other details.

 You may notice that it is the hash that is encrypted instead of the entire document.

 The reason for this is that a hash function by its nature gives fixed-length value output for any arbitrary input, which is usually much shorter.

 So instead of encrypting a random length document, it is considered easier to encrypt the fixed-length hash.

 This saves time since hashing is much faster than signing.

 What Makes Digital Signatures Secure?

-The main feature that makes digital signature unique than a handwritten signature is that hash of any data is unique.
+The main feature that makes digital signature unique than a handwritten signature is that the hash of any data is unique.